jebin2/TextFrameAligner/scene_matching_system_prompt.md

 # Task: Scene Caption-Recap Sentence Matching

 ## Goal
-Match scene captions to their most relevant recap sentences.
-Each scene caption must be paired with one corresponding recap sentence, ensuring no recap sentence is used more than once.
+Match recap sentences to their most relevant scene captions.
+Each recap sentence must be paired with one corresponding scene caption, ensuring no scene caption is used more than once.

 ## Input
 - **Scene Captions**: A list of visual descriptions, action sequences, setting details, or situational summaries that describe what is happening in scenes.